Buffers

 Clearing and filling

-Clearing a buffer from the buffer menu clears it to the secondary color.
 Aside from this, there are several more options if you right click the clear button on the tool panel.
-You can clear the whole buffer, or you can clear a 'selection' made with the alpha channel tools.
+You can clear the whole image, or you can clear a 'selection' made with the alpha channel (Selection) tools.
+You can also clear to the primary color, the secondary color, black, or white from here.

 There is also the option to clear all the frames of an animation.
 They will be cleared to the secondary color.